Access_Statement_Jubilee_Park.pdf Look what’s here… Izzy’s Ice-cream CAFE MINIATVRE GOLF Wye Valley

 Merlin’s Cave

-The Rant of Gildas the Wise
+The Rant of Gildas

-Constantine the Tyrannical Whelp
+Constantine the Whelp

-King Arthur defeated Medraud (Mordred) at Camlann (in north west Wales).
-Arthur entrusted his crown to Constantine - but disguising himself as an Abbot, Constantine assassinated one son of Medraud at prayer in a church in London, and the other in a monastery at Winchester.
-Shamed by Gildas, the disgraced Constantine abdicated to become a monk.
-He founded the old church (Hen Llan) at Hentland in Mainaur Garth Benni (Goodrich, two miles away from here) on land given to the church by Peibiau.
-He also built the crossing over the Wye to Walford - called Constantine’s Ford - which was used for 1,300 years.
-In the local tale, allies of Mordred murdered Constantine after three years.
-He was buried at Stonehenge and made a saint for defending Christianity.
+Arthur defeated his nephew Medraud (Mordred) at Camlann (in north west Wales) but was mortally wounded, so he entrusted his crown to Constantine, a convert to Christianity who had fought at his side.
+But Constantine was bitter and vengeful.
+He disguised himself as an Abbot to assassinate one son of Medraud at prayer in a church in London, and the other son in a monastery at Winchester.
+Shamed by St. Gildas for his perfidy, King Constantine abdicated, and as penance became a monk.
+He founded the old church (Hen Llan) at Hentland in Mainaur Garth Benni Super Ripam (now Goodrich, two miles from here) on land once given to the church by King Peibiau the Dribbler.
+He also built a crossing over the Wye to Walford - “Constantine’s Ford” - which was used for 1,300 years until Kerne Bridge was built (Normans built Goodrich Castle to guard the ford).
+Three years after Constantine’s abdication, allies of Medraud murdered him.
+He was buried at Stonehenge beside the other heroes of the war against the heathen Saxons, was venerated and eventually made the patron saint of the church at Welsh Bicknor.

 Arthur’s Stone